JosefHobler/stm32-ccsds-node/README.md

 CCSDS Space Packet TM/TC over UART.
 STM32F411RE + FreeRTOS on one end, Python REPL on the other.

 End-to-end CCSDS framing on a real MCU, with a ground station.
-Not a simulation.

 ## Demo